MathieuDoyon/git-local-prune/README.md

 ## Usage

-Simply run it in your project directory and it will give you the output from the last working day
+Simply run it in your project directory and it will give you the output from the branches prune locally

 ```shell
 git local-prune